✓ Lagt i kurven → Se kurv

 • Next spring is much easier if autumn is finished neatly and evenly

-• Use full winter covers as a standard solution in Norway – they trap moisture and can cause ice and mould
+• Use full winter covers as standard — they trap moisture and can cause ice and mould

 • Leave organic material on the court over winter